bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Update README.md (evals section) and docs/site/evals-experiments.md, and add a CHANGELOG.md entry under "Unreleased".
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.

 OUT OF SCOPE
-Do not add new event fields or types, do not make metadata mutable after write, and do not change capture defaults or the redaction marker.
+Do not change `run_experiment_async`, the evaluator APIs, the experiment schema, or the comparison/gate code.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,